love481/Omni-drive-robot-Simulation/README.md

 ## folder Structure
 * `scene` --> Simulation Environment for the robot
-* `code/common` --> Contains the common utility classes or functions needed to initialize the remote connection, initializing diffrent PID algorithms, trajectory generators, tranformation and so on.
+* `code/common` --> Contains the common utility classes or functions needed to initialize the remote connection, initializing different PID algorithms, trajectory generators, transformation and so on.
-* `code/omni_drive` --> Contains Fuzzy inference system along with scripts for trajectory tracking of omni-drive robot using both fuzzyPID and NMPC.
+* `code/omni_drive` --> Contains Fuzzy inference system along with scripts for trajectory tracking of omni-drive robot using both type fuzzyPID and NMPC.

 #### Visualization of Position and Velocity Tracking for NMPC